alephmembeth/survey-game-studies-2025/readme.md

 This is a repository for a survey on methods used in German-speaking game studies by Lukas Daniel Klausner, Tobias Unterhuber, and me.

 - The study was created with LimeSurvey (version 6.13.0+250415); files with survey structures can be found in `/limesurvey`.
-- Quantitative data can be found in /analysis, along with a do file for analysis with Stata (version 15.1).
+- Quantitative data can be found in `/analysis`, along with a do file for analysis with Stata (version 15.1).
+- A preprint will be made available in `/preprint`.